mikegallimore/NHL_Single/README.md

 ### Setup
 1. Clone/Download the NHL_Single files
 2. Move the folder containing the NHL_Single files wherever you want them stored on your machine
-3. Using your machine's interactive Python shell (i.e. command line interface; for Anaconda or Miniconda, this is Anaconda Prompt):<br>
+3. Using your machine's interactive Python shell (i.e. command-line interface; for Anaconda or Miniconda, this is Anaconda Prompt):<br>
    a.
 Change the working directory to the NHL_Single folder<br>
    b.
 Create a new environment<br>
    c.
 Install dependencies<br>